-Harvest is a busy, fast-paced time of the year.
-Getting all the crops out of the field before inclement weather hits can be an all-out race to the finish.
-During this busy time, (and the rest of the year) it’s important to take safety precautions on the farm – especially when working in and around grain bins.
+It’s important to take safety precautions on the farm – especially when working in and around grain bins.
 You may not think twice about taking grain to the bins, but grain bins present many safety risks.
-Purdue University has recorded more than 800 flowing grain entrapments since 1964.¹ And, many “non-fatal” incidents are believed to go unreported.
-As you take your grain in this harvest, be sure your safety is top of mind.
+Flowing grain can trap someone standing on the grain in just 4 to 5 seconds and that person will be completely covered in grain in about 22 seconds, according to the Grain Handling Safety Coalition.
+And, many “non-fatal” incidents are believed to go unreported.
+When you take your grain in, be sure your safety is top of mind.
 Read on for several grain bin safety tips you won’t want to miss.

 Grain bin safety tips:

 When working in or near grain bins, it’s a good idea to work with others.
 Be sure you can hear and see one another.
 Station an observer who is equipped to provide assistance and perform rescue operations outside the bin.

 Training is key for working safely around grain bins.
 Many online and in-person farm safety training resources are available to help keep you and your employees safe.
 If you do need to enter a grain bin, de-energize and disconnect electrical and mechanical equipment (“lockout/tagout”), particularly grain-moving equipment, before entering.
 It’s also important to wear a dust mask and filter or respirator and a harness attached to a lifeline when working in a grain bin.
 Prior to entering a grain bin, test the air to be sure there’s enough oxygen and no dangerous gases.
 And as stated above, do not enter without having others with the proper rescue training observing.